AvePoint/cloud-api/docs/docs/services-and-features/insights/sharingLinks/linkExport.md

 ## Request Sample

-To use this API, send a GET request to the specified endpoint, including necessary parameters as defined.
+To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined.
+The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/sharingLinks/export?exportLinkType=32&startTime=2023-01-01T00:00:00&finishTime=2023-01-31T23:59:59